Panoptikum-social/blog.panoptikum.social/pages/api.md

 #### *A note on security*

 You get the token in a transport encrypted response via https.
 If you disclose the token, you basically disclose your password.
 This is the case because the token owner can change the password within the next hour, no matter if you recreated another token.
 So don't store it unencrypted.

-### Post data
+### Post data and get private data

-These actions are currently under development.
+These endpoints are currently under development.